 Eunice Cheshire is a Founding Director of Spiritual Ministries Institute, an experienced Spiritual Director, and frequent retreat leader.
 She is a former Director of Women’s Programming for Marywood Retreat Center in Jacksonville, Florida.

 Rev. Dr. Bob Gardenhire III, the originator and founder of HeartPaths, says that HeartPaths began as a gift in 1982.
 Bob is a United Methodist Minister and a Family and Marriage therapist and a lifelong Oklahoman.
 As the Pastor of Pastoral Care and Family Services of Church of the Servant in Oklahoma City, he was challenged to open a Center for Spirituality to serve his large and busy congregation.
 As Bob searched and prayed for direction, the Holy Spirit put one thing and then another in his path.
 At Kirkwood Retreat Center in the hills of Pennsylvania, he discovered spiritual direction, and he began to see some connections with the center he was tasked with starting.
-It was a phone conversation with Tilden Edwards that led him to the Shalem Institute in Washington DC area, where he was mentored by the spiritual giants: Gerald May, Rose Marie Dougherty, Edwards and other leaders in contemplative spirituality.
+It was a phone conversation with Tilden Edwards that led him to the Shalem Institute in the Washington DC area, where he was mentored by some of the spiritual giants: Gerald May, Rose Marie Dougherty, Edwards and other leaders in contemplative spirituality.

 Over time and with Bob’s experiences offering contemplative formation to his team of 12 at Church of the Servant, the basic components of HeartPaths took shape.
 He is both grateful and proud of his guidance and stewardship of this program over the past 30+ years, but also acknowledges that the whole thing has been God’s work all along.

 In 2005, Dr. Bob Gardenhire, III met with Spiritual Directors, Dr. Nancy Dunkerley, Eunice Cheshire and Rev. Lee Self, the founders of Spiritual Ministries Institute (SMI) who had invited him to Dallas to lead a Workshop for area Spiritual Directors.
 With further prayer and conversation, SMI and Bob discerned to offer the first class of “HeartPaths Dallas” in the Fall of 2006 under Bob’s directorship.
-After almost a year of formation in the HeartPaths’ experiential process, Eunice, Lee and Nancy served as the faculty for 19 students in Richardson in space provided by Community Christian Church.
-HeartPaths has held a Year I class in Richardson each year since in the DFW area, with Year II and Year III in the subsequent years.
+After almost a year of formation in the HeartPaths experiential process, Eunice, Lee and Nancy served as the faculty for 19 students in Richardson in a space provided by Community Christian Church.
+HeartPaths has held a Year I class each year since in the DFW area, with Year II and Year III in the subsequent years.

 In the Fall of 2013, the first Beyond the Beginnings Seminars for Spiritual Directors were led by Dr. Bob Gardenhire III.
 This series of four all-day seminars are intended to provide ongoing training and support for graduate spiritual directors and is planned to be held every other year.